-An additional noteworthy aspect of non-local magic inside the valley is its counterintuitive decrease with increasing subregion size $|A|$, as depicted in \cref{fig:MvsAa}.
+An additional noteworthy aspect of nonlocal magic inside the valley is its counterintuitive decrease with increasing subregion size $|A|$, as depicted in \cref{fig:MvsAa}.
 This phenomenon is unique to the valley.
 In contrast, entropy consistently increases with $|A|$.
 This unusual trend in $\mathcal{M}_2$ is also linked to the proximity to the symmetric state $\ket{G}_{sym}$, which results in an almost flat entanglement spectrum within the valley.
 Consequently, $\mathcal{M}_2$ aligns more closely with the entropy differential $S_0-S$ rather than the entropy itself, as discussed in \cref{section:estimate}, offering an explanation for the inverse relationship observed between $S$ and $\mathcal{M}_2$ in this region.

-It's also important to note that the competition between $\ket{G}_{sym}$ and $\ket{G}_{\uparrow/\downarrow}$ is a manifestation of finite-size effects.
+it is also important to note that the competition between $\ket{G}_{sym}$ and $\ket{G}_{\uparrow/\downarrow}$ is a manifestation of finite-size effects.
 As demonstrated in \cref{fig:size}, the valley tends to diminish with increasing lattice size $n$.
-Specifically, when we set $b=10^{-4}$ (see \cref{fig:sizea}), the peak of non-local magic shifts closer to $g=0$ with larger lattice sizes.
-Similarly, with $g=-0.11$ (see \cref{fig:sizeb}), the peak moves towards $b=0$ as the lattice size expands.
+Specifically, when we set $b=10^{-4}$ (see \cref{fig:sizea}), the peak of nonlocal magic shifts closer to $g=0$ with larger lattice sizes.
+Similarly, with $g=-0.11$ (see \cref{fig:sizeb}), the peak moves toward $b=0$ as the lattice size expands.
 This suggests that the parameter space favoring the symmetric state narrows in both dimensions with increasing lattice size.

-Expanding our analysis, \cref{fig:Mvsbrane} explores the non-local magic across a broader range of the bias field $b$.
+Expanding our analysis, \cref{fig:Mvsbrane} explores the nonlocal magic across a broader range of the bias field $b$.
 We find that beyond $b>0.01$ the valley disappears, and the $g<0$ phase transitions to being governed by the symmetry-broken ground state $\ket{G}_{\uparrow/\downarrow}$.
-As $b$ decreases towards zero, the peak is pushed to the left where the valley widens, signifying the growing significance of the symmetric ground state $\ket{G}_{sym}$, which becomes dominant for all $g<0$ in the absence of $b$.
+As $b$ decreases toward zero, the peak is pushed to the left where the valley widens, signifying the growing significance of the symmetric ground state $\ket{G}_{sym}$, which becomes dominant for all $g<0$ in the absence of $b$.

 \figref{fig:NonLocalMagicSurface2} depicts the $\mathcal{M}_2$ surface as a function of subregion size $|A|$ and critical angle $\theta$.
-As we decrease the magnitude of the bias field, the symmetry-breaking peak is pushed towards lower and lower $\theta$ values.
+As we decrease the magnitude of the bias field, the symmetry-breaking peak is pushed toward lower and lower $\theta$ values.